 Apple cider vinegar is a confusing, but rather helpful ingredient/product for wavy hair.
 First of all, how do you use it?
 Will your hair smell like salad?
 Does it burn your scalp?
+Here are tips to ensure you know how to use apple cider vinegar on wavy hair,

 tip 1: use raw apple cider vinegar